bpshinnick1/UK-Energy-Demand-Price-Forecasting-System/README.md

 **Ben** | [LinkedIn](#) | [Portfolio](#) | [Email](#)

 This project was developed as part of my data analytics portfolio to demonstrate end-to-end capabilities in:
-- Data warehousing and ETL
+- Python data processing and pipeline development
 - Statistical and machine learning forecasting
 - Business intelligence and dashboard design
 - Domain expertise in energy markets